How To Get Rid of Acne Scars

-Acne scars are a common companion to acne itself.
-They are caused when acne finally bursts through the walls of the follicles, leaving a minor lesion.
-Acne scars are extremely common and usually require little to no treatment.
+Acne scars are unfortunately a common companion to acne itself.
+They are caused when acne finally bursts through the walls of the follicles, which leaves a minor lesion.
+Acne scars are extremely common but luckily usually require little to no treatment.

-This article will discuss the different formations that acne scars can take, as well offer advice on how to reduce the appearance of these imperfections.
+This article dives into the different forms that acne scars take, and we’ll also offer expert advice on how to clear acne scars using acne scars skincare.

-The good news is that on average it takes around 3-6 months for an acne scar to fade completely.
-Therefore, a majority of acne scars will require no cosmetic treatment, or even any specific skincare product, to help them fade away.
-But if your acne is very severe, it can lead to more prominent scarring.
-If your scarring is causing indents or bumps to form on to the skin, this could be a sign that the damage is a lot more serious and forming deeper into the skin.
+The good news is that on average it takes around 3-6 months for an acne scar to fade.
+Therefore, the majority of acne scars will require no intense cosmetic treatment to help them fade away.
+However, if your acne is severe, it can lead to more prominent scarring.
+If your acne scarring is causing acne holes, acne craters or bumps to form on to the skin, this could be a sign that the damage is a lot more serious.
+This also suggests that the acne is forming deeper into the skin.

-There is a collection of cosmetic laser treatments available to reduce the overall appearance of excessive scarring.
-It must be mentioned that these treatments are not available through the NHS, as they are viewed as a non-essential cosmetic treatment.
-Therefore, some treatments can cost between £500-£1,000, which can be very expensive, depending on your budget.
+When it comes to acne scars skincare, there is a collection of cosmetic laser treatments available.
+These help reduce the overall appearance of excessive scarring.
+However, these treatments are not available through the NHS, as they are viewed as a non-essential cosmetic treatment.
+Therefore, some treatments unfortunately cost between £500-£1,000.

-One of the laser treatments used to remove acne scars is Dermabrasion.
-This involves removing the upper layer of your skin using either a laser or wire brush used specifically in this type of treatment.
+One of the laser treatments used to remove acne scars is dermabrasion.
+This involves removing the upper layer of your skin using either a laser or wire brush.

-Another type of laser treatment is referred to as Ablative Laser Treatment, which uses lasers to remove a small section of affected skin.
-This, in turn, helps for a new and smoother section of skin to appear through.
+Another type of laser treatment is referred to as ablative laser treatment, which uses lasers to remove a small section of affected skin.
+This, in turn, helps a new, smoother section of skin to appear.

-A third type of laser treatment is Non-Ablative Laser Treatment.
+A third type of acne scars skincare is non-ablative laser treatment.
 This treatment uses a collection of lasers to promote collagen production within the skin, to help increase cell turnover and give you a more attractive complexion.